However, sleep apnea is also a major contributor to your headache risk, and it can lead to all common types of headaches.

 Migraine Headaches and Sleep Apnea

-But we do know that sleep apnea treatment relieves migraines and there are a number of potential links.
+But we do know that sleep apnea treatment relieves migraines and there are several potential links.
 First, there’s the trigeminal nerve irritation that may be fostered by jaw clenching overnight.
 Also, migraines are partly vascular, and one of the most common symptoms of sleep apnea is high blood pressure, so there could be a vascular link.
-Finally, people with sleep apnea often suffer from irritability and stress, which can also contribute to migraines.
+Finally, people with sleep apnea often suffer from irritability and stress, which can contribute to migraines.

 Cluster Headaches and Sleep Apnea